-- Meet all prerequisite health requirements.
-Contact the Admissions Counselor with any questions about meeting this requirement. - Have a master's or higher degree in nursing and certified in one of the APRN roles listed below.
-The degree must be granted from a nursing program that is accredited by an accreditation agency approved by the U.S. Department of Education: - acute care nurse practitioner (ACNP) - o adult nurse practitioner (ANP) - certified nurse-midwife (CNM) - o family nurse practitioner (FNP) - geriatric-adult nurse practitioner (GANP) - o geriatric nurse practitioner (GNP) - neonatal nurse practitioner (NNP) - pediatric nurse practitioner (PNP) - psychiatric mental health nurse practitioner (PMHNP) - women's health care nurse practitioner (WHCNP) - Have a grade point average (GPA) of 3.0 from the most recent degree (nursing or related field) earned. - Hold a current, active Registered Nurse license in the United States with no encumbrances.
+- Applicants having successfully completed an undergraduate upper division level, graduate level, or an Advanced Placement statistics course, approved by the Gollege Board within 10 years of beginning coursework with FNU, are not required to take statistics again after admission to the program. - Applicants who have NOT successfully completed an undergraduate upper division level, graduate level, or Advanced Placement statistics within the last 10 years of beginning coursework with FNU will have the course incorporated into their program of study. - Have a grade point average (GPA) of 3.0 from the most recent degree (nursing or related field) earned. - Hold a current, active Registered Nurse license in the United States with no encumbrances.
 If assignment to a clinical practice site requires that the student practice in another state, then the student is required to meet licensing requirements according to statutes and obtain the appropriate license. - Submit three professional references including at least two from nursing supervisors or CNM/NP/MD/DO colleagues and no more than one from a peer on FNU-supplied forms. - Frontier Nursing University seeks to admit applicants who have the necessary oral and written English language skills for successful graduate level work.
 Frontier Nursing University offers academic support programs for all students; however there is no university operated support program specifically for students needing assistance with the English language.
 Applicants whose primary language is not English and/or who have completed their tertiary education (level equivalent to U.S. college or university) in a non-English speaking institution, must take the internet based TOEFL (iBT) and achieve the following minimum scores: Reading 22, Listening 22 Speaking 26 and Writing 24.
 To be considered official, test scores must be sent directly from the testing agency to the university.
-Frontier Nursing University's TOEFL code is 5692.
-Please provide this code to TOEFL when taking the exam to ensure test results are expedited to the University. - "Primary language" is defined as an individual's first acquired language and/or the language of educational instruction.
-The TOEFL requirement may be waived for students whose primary language is not English who present an official transcript of satisfactory academic work completed in English at an accredited American college or university, or a college or university in another country where English is the primary language.
+Frontier Nursing University's

+TOEFL code is 5692.
+Please provide this code to TOEFL when taking the exam to ensure test results are expedited to the University.

-- Additionally, for applicants whose primary language is not English, one of the three required professional letters of recommendation for admission must attest to the applicant's ability to adequately function in English in a professional clinical setting. - Applicants residing outside the continental United States are required to meet with the appropriate Clinical Director to develop a plan for completion of the program and for a review of policy related to international clinical sites.
+- "Primary language" is defined as an individual's first acquired language and/or the language of educational instruction.
+The TOEFL requirement may be waived for students whose primary language is not English who present an official transcript of satisfactory academic work completed in English at an accredited American college or university, or a college or university in another country where English is the primary language. - Additionally, for applicants whose primary language is not English, one of the three required professional letters of recommendation for admission must attest to the applicant's ability to adequately function in English in a professional clinical setting. - Applicants residing outside the continental United States are required to meet with the appropriate Clinical Director to develop a plan for completion of the program and for a review of policy related to international clinical sites.
 This plan must be formally written and approved by the Clinical Director prior to admission into the university. - Graduates of other types of nursing master's programs may apply for transfer credit but are not eligible for the Post-Graduate Certificate option.